 With hybrid architectures, you might need to make significant changes to the data center architecture to meet specific inter-cloud needs and requirements.
 These could be:

 Cost management.
 Over time, it becomes harder to understand and manage cloud pricing.
-The reason is that charges differ depending on computing, storage, networking, memory type, region or zone, number of requests, and other details.
+The reason is that charges differ depending on computing, storage, networking, memory type, region or zone, number of requests, and other factors.
 Some providers charge not only for the size of the load balancer instance but also for the type of instance and the number of requests an instance will handle per server per second.

-To manage and forecast expenses for cloud services, itโ€™s best to use specific management and projection tools if they are offered by your provider.
+To manage and forecast expenses for cloud services, itโs best to use cost management and projection tools offered by your provider.

-Other risks can be posed by employeesโ€™ devices while they access sensitive data from the private cloud or on-premises data centers.
-Since employee devices can be connected to other networks beyond the organization and not fully secured, itโ€™s vital to identify threats at all access points of such devices and enforce tough security protocols to prevent data leaks.
+Other risks can be posed by employeesโ devices when they access sensitive data from the private cloud or on-premises data centers.
+Since employee devices can be connected to other networks beyond the organization and are not fully secured, itโs vital to identify threats at all access points connected to such devices and enforce tough security protocols to prevent data leaks.

 One of the most popular examples of using clouds to optimize resources, increase agility, and respond to customer demands is the Jazz Serverless Development Platform.
 This platform was created by wireless network operator T-Mobile using AWS serverless technologies.
 Now, Jazz allows developers to build secure and efficient services, saving significant amounts of time thanks to automated operations and other benefits of serverless computing.

-Related services
+Related project

 Conclusion